-However a lot of people are buying a lot of Glucosamine and the placebo effect only lasts so long – no doubt these powders made from ground up sea shells are offering genuine pain relief.
+Glucosamine is made from pulverised sea crustaceans and a lot of people are buying a lot of it.
+The placebo effect only lasts so long – no doubt these powders are offering genuine pain relief.

-One trial showed that Glucosamine had equal effectiveness to Celebrex (1).
-But Celebrex directly contributes to joint destruction in two ways; reduction of inflammation removes the main healing mechanism in the joint, and reduction of pain allows more activity thus tearing the joint down faster.
+Medical opinion finds little to no benefit for glucosamine with regard to joint pain and joint degeneration, although a trial showed glucosamine had equal effectiveness to Celebrex (1).
+But Celebrex and other ‘non steroidal anti-inflammatories’ contribute to joint destruction because reducing inflammation weakens healing in the joint, reducing pain allows more activity thus tearing the joint down faster.

-So if Glucosamine relieves pain it had better support joint repair and healing as well.
+So if Glucosamine relieves joint pain it should support joint repair and healing.
 Can it do this?

 A good medical experiment would be to compare Glucosamine use with the removal of WGA from the diet.